threader/PC-Tuning/docs/post-install.md

 ## Configure Services & Drivers

 The service list configuration is not intended for Wi-Fi & webcam functionality.
 I am not responsible if anything goes wrong or you BSOD.
-The idea is to disable services while gaming & use default services for everything else
+The idea is to disable services while gaming & use default services for everything else.
+Feel free to customize the lists by editing  ``C:\prerequisites\bare-services.ini`` in notepad

 - On Windows 7 & 8, remove **MMCSS** from the **DependOnService** registry key in ``HKLM\SYSTEM\CurrentControlSet\Services\Audiosrv``